naveenjothi/go-audio-stream/README.md

 # Project go-audio-stream

-One Paragraph of project description goes here
+This project is a microservices-based audio streaming application built with Go.
+It uses a **Go Workspace** structure to manage multiple services and shared packages in a single monorepo.

+## Workspace Structure

+- **`go.work`**: Workspace definition.
+- **`services/`**: Microservices.
+  - `api-gateway`: The main entry point for the API.
+- **`pkg/`**: Shared libraries.
+  - `database`: Database connection and helpers.
+  - `models`: Shared data models.
+  - `middlewares`: Shared HTTP middlewares.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+### Prerequisites

+- Go 1.18+
+- Docker & Docker Compose

-## MakeFile
+## Makefile Commands

 Run build make command with tests
 ```bash
 make all
 ```

-Build the application
+Build the API Gateway
 ```bash
 make build
 ```

-Run the application
+Run the API Gateway
 ```bash
 make run
 ```

 Create DB container
 ```bash
 make docker-run